Farm purchase would give Hmong farmers a long-term place to grow in Dakota County

 “It’s a smart state investment,” she said.
 “I know for sure that we’re changing lives.”

-Hang said that they hope to have the sale completed by spring or summer of 2021.
+Hang said the group hopes to have the sale completed by spring or summer of 2021.

 ‘A way of life’